jinunez-s/riverawush/README.md

-- 👋 Hi, I’m @jinunez-s
+- 👋 Hi there, I’m Julio Nuñez | @jinunez-s
 - 👀 I am a engineer with a passion for the Java ecosystem
-- 🌱 I'm currently learing Maven, Spring, Spring Boot, and REST APIs.
+- 🌱 I'm currently learing Maven, Spring, Spring Boot for develop REST APIs.
-- 💞️ I’m looking to collaborate on projects such as Software development & Web development where I can show my skills in Java, JavaScript and React js.
+- 💞️ I’m looking to collaborate on projects such as Software development & Web development where I can show my skills in Java, JavaScript using Reactjs and Nodejs.
 - 📫 How to reach me, please you can reach me in my linkedin profile as Julio Nuñez, url: www.linkedin.com/in/julionun-ez

 <!---